billstclair/elm-oauth-middleware/README.md

 This package implements the client side of a complete OAuth [Authorization Code](https://tools.ietf.org/html/rfc6749#section-1.3.1) Grant Flow.

-The grant flow requires a redirect server.
+The grant flow requires a redirect (callback) server.
 That is also included in this package, but you must set it up on a server machine running Node.js.
 One server can handle multiple OAuth authorization services and webapps requiring authorization.

 # How it works